 Unless otherwise stated these policies apply to the criteria listed in the online Awards Guide.

 Students commencing or continuing in Graduate Studies at UNBC are encouraged to apply for UNBC's Graduate Awards.
-To be considered for awards adjudicated on the basis of criteria such as community service or written research intent, it is recommended that students submit a resume, or curriculum vitae and thesis proposal along with a completed Graduate Awards application form to the Awards and Financial Aid Office.
-Applicants may be evaluated on the basis of their admission GPA or their cumulative GPA.
+To be considered for awards adjudicated on the basis of criteria such as community service or written research intent, it is recommended that students submit a resume, or curriculum vitae and thesis proposal along with an online Graduate Awards application to the Awards and Financial Aid Unit via email@example.com.
+Depending on award eligibility/criteria, applicants may be evaluated on the basis of their Admission GPA (AGPA) or their Cumulative GPA (CGPA).

 The University reserves the right to limit the amount of money awarded to any student and, if necessary, to reassign awards to other students by reversion.
 The Senate Committee on Scholarships and Bursaries will generally recommend that no individual student receive an award or combination of awards exceeding a determined value.
 Currently the Graduate award ceiling is $15,000 per academic year (this does not include external awards).